Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Nielsen's "short interest ratio" (SIR)

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Nielsen.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Nielsen.

 Nielsen's environmental, social and governance track record